And, we have been married now

 Life went on as usual for the next few years

-and then I found I was pregnant again. things seemed to be normal but I had this feeling that someting was
+and then I found I was pregnant again. things seemed to

 wrong.
 The doctor assured me that everything was fine